 our Current Members

-Our time together is spent harvesting wild food, cooking meals, learning about a shared topic of interest, working together on the Wilder Water's Non-profit, working at the same time on individual projects and spending time with the village youth.
-There is currently one 4-year-old child and a new addition expected in September 2018.
+Our time together is spent harvesting wild food, cooking meals, learning about a shared topic of interest, working together on the Wilder Waters Non-profit, working at the same time on individual projects and spending time with the village youth.
+There is currently one 5-year-old child.

 Interested in joining?